return42/sphkerneldoc/linux_src_doc/drivers/md/bcache/closure_h.rst

 This is because after calling \ :c:func:`continue_at`\  you no longer have a ref on \ ``cl``\ , and whatever \ ``cl``\  owns may be freed out from under you - a running closure fn has a ref on its own closure which \ :c:func:`continue_at`\  drops.

+Note you are expected to immediately return after using this macro.

 .. _`closure_return`: